bitrise-io/devcenter/_articles/en/reviews/steps-in-yaml-draft.md

 * The title and description of the Step.
 * Properties such as the issue tracker or support URL, or certain filter properties.

-From a configuration perspective all you have to know about Bitrise Steps is how you can include and configure them in your build configuration (`bitrise.yml`).

-To include a Step you have to reference it by a [Step reference ID](#step-referenceid-format) in the `steps:` list of a Workflow.
+To include a Step in your `bitrise.yml` configuration, you have to reference it by a [Step reference ID](#step-referenceid-format) in the `steps:` list of a Workflow.

 An example, with a single `script` step, which will be executed when you run `bitrise run test`: